hjx201/cs3113-projectos/README.md

 All projects were made using OpenGL and SDL libraries in C++.

-# P1: making objects move
+P1: making objects move \n
-# P2: Pong
+P2: Pong \n
-# P3: Lunar Lander
+P3: Lunar Lander \n
-# P4: Rise of the AI
+P4: Rise of the AI \n
-# P5: Platformer
+P5: Platformer \n
-# P6: Free project (created a clone of the game Asteroids)
+P6: Free project (created a clone of the game Asteroids) \n